Significant-Gravitas/AutoGPT/README.md

 ## Status

 Autonomous Agent are experimental initiative aiming to set inteligent systems with more or less human involvement.
-We will try to push research and knowledge beyond what is currently done by AutoGPT, TaskWeaver & AutoGen while providing a service such as ones provided by GPTPilot & Aider.
+We will try to push research and knowledge beyond current boundaries.

+> [!NOTE]
-The project will come with a Framework anyone can extend, an agent anyone can extend @ an app to play with
+> The product will come as a web-app to play & a framework anyone can extend.

 ### Currently working on

-[v0.0.0](https://github.com/ph-ausseil/afaas/milestone/1) : Milestone to test the build process & provide basic building blocs.
+[v0.0.1](https://github.com/ph-ausseil/afaas/milestone/2) - Basic agent with no coding capacity (Planned on 14/01/2024)
+  - Provide an agent that can operate with a basic set of API (Arxiv, Wikipedia, Google Places,...)
+  - Fix "most urgent" bugs
+  - Improve general thinking & planning performances

 ## Roadmap

-- [v0.0.0](https://github.com/ph-ausseil/afaas/milestone/1) : Milestone to test the build process & provide basic building blocs (Planned on 31/12/2023)
-  - First Agents
-  - First Prompts System Based on Jinja
-  - First Tools
-  - First LLM adapters
-  - First DB Adapters
-  - First Vector Store adapters
-  - First Agent-User logging system
-- [v0.0.1](https://github.com/ph-ausseil/afaas/milestone/2) - Provide a basic agent with no coding capacity (Planned on 07/01/2024)
-  - Provide an agent that can operate with a basic set of API (Arxiv, Wikipedia, Google Places,...)
-- [v0.0.2](https://github.com/ph-ausseil/afaas/milestone/3)  - Reduce Technical debt (Planned on 14/01/2024)
+- [v0.0.2](https://github.com/ph-ausseil/afaas/milestone/3)  - Reduce Technical debt (Planned on 21/01/2024)
   - Improving & automating tests coverage
   - Extend the set of tool
   - Capacity to create own tools
   - Improve general thinking & planning performances
+  - Sets a Proxy between the PlannerAgent & the User.
-- [v0.0.3](https://github.com/ph-ausseil/afaas/milestone/4)  - Provide basic coding capacities (Planned on 21/01/2024)
+- [v0.0.3](https://github.com/ph-ausseil/afaas/milestone/4)  - Provide basic coding capacities (Planned on 28/01/2024)
-  - (Namely implement a first Pipeline/Workflow for code)
+  - Namely implement a first Pipeline/Workflow for code
-- [v0.0.4](https://github.com/ph-ausseil/afaas/milestone/5)  - Serve the agent via an API (Planned on 28/01/2024)
+- [v0.0.4](https://github.com/ph-ausseil/afaas/milestone/5)  - Serve the agent via an API (TBD)
-  - TBD
+  - Serve the Agent via API
 - [v0.1.0](https://github.com/ph-ausseil/afaas/milestone/6)  - User & Technical documentation, CI/CD Pipeline, GUI (TBD)
   - 80% Test Coverage for API
   - 50% Test Coverage for Core
-  - A Web Interface (If we receive help)
+  - A Web Interface (If we receive help 🪄 )

 ## Contributing

-We warmly welcome contributions to our project!
-Pytest expert, React Expert, NodeJS/GitHub Action professional welcomed :smile !
+The project warmly welcome contributions !
+We need maintainers & contributor with knowledge in CI/CD (Pytest expert, NodeJS/GitHub Action professional, Docker, AWS... 🧙‍♂️ ) and **React expert** 🥷 , **doctorant/searcher** 🧑‍🔬 to publish papers !

+> [!TIP]
-Check out our [issues board](https://github.com/users/ph-ausseil/projects/1/views/2) to find tasks that need your help.
+> Check out our [issues board](https://github.com/users/ph-ausseil/projects/1/views/2) to find tasks that need your help.
 We have a variety of issues suitable for different skill levels and areas of interest.

 ### How to Contribute